Kerio/antivirus-sdk/README.md

 Copyright © 1997-2012 Kerio Technologies s.r.o.

-Licensed and distributed under the New BSD License
+Licensed and distributed under the New BSD License.

 ## License